rishsriv/rishsriv.github.io/_posts/2015-09-06-Bully-Yourself.md

 title: Bully Yourself
 ---

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.

 _"I bully myself, 'cause I make me do what I put my mind to."_ - Eminem

 It has been two years since I posted on this blog.
 A lot has happened since then.
 I taught myself web-development and data-science, tried and failed to get an [ed-tech startup](http://quiztra.com) off the ground, spent a year in India doing [data-journalism](http://blog.thenumerateindian.com) and data-science consulting, and co-founded a [data science startup](http://deepo.io) that currently serves some of the biggest media companies around the world.